Best daily deals

 How do you set up a soundbar for the best sound possible?

 Since the drivers in surround sound soundbars point in different directions to mimic a physical surround sound setup, there is a right way to set up a soundbar.
 This will depend on the model, so refer to the manual you get with your soundbar to be sure you’re setting it up correctly.
-If your speaker doesn’t have upward-firing drivers, simply set up the speaker at or slightly below ear level without any obstructions between you and the speaker.
+If your speaker doesn’t have upward-firing drivers, set up the speaker at or slightly below ear level without any obstructions between you and the speaker.
 If it does have upward-firing speakers, you’ll want to keep it around five feet away from you, at ear level, and ensure there are no obstructions on the ceiling (like light fixtures).
 This way, you will get the best sound you can from your speakers and enjoy all the perks of surround sound.

 What makes a soundbar good for gaming?